 Not exactly the sort of thing you want to bring back as a souvenir from your vacation to the tropics.

-Which is why our friends at Pest Hacks is bringing you the best ways to keep mosquitoes away – here’s what you want to pack in your bags (and brains) to avoid mosquito bites during your entire vacay!
+Which is why you need to know the best ways to keep mosquitoes away – here’s what you want to pack in your bags (and brains) to avoid mosquito bites during your entire vacay!

 Mosquito Repellent Clothing

 Hands down the easiest way to keep mosquitoes off you is to cover yourself in clothes that mosquitoes cannot stand.